 8. Appenzell & Ebenalp

-For a more off-the-beaten-path experience, head to Appenzell.
-Rolling hills, cheese farms, and a slower pace of life await.
-Hike up to the famous Aescher cliff restaurant.
+If you want to do something different, go to Appenzell.
+You can expect rolling hills, cheese farms, and a slower pace of life.
+Take a hike to the well-known Aescher cliff restaurant.

 Why Visit: